Class: ERB

 </body>

-Other popular engines could be found in the corresponding Category of The Ruby Toolbox.
+Other popular template processors may found in the [Template Engines][template engines] page of the Ruby Toolbox.

 Defined Under Namespace